MLS - Microfluidic Bubble Detector

-Elveflow provides a unique microfluidic liquid sensor.
+Elveflow provides a unique microfluidic bubble detector.
+It can identify if liquid is present in clear tubes.
 It can be plugged directly onto our OB1 flow controller, or it can be used as a standalone unit with the Sensor Reader and another instrument.

-The sensor is able to register the presence of fluids, trigger a signal to another instrument and act accordingly – like stop, wait a certain amount of time, allow enough flow to clear the tubing, or reset the sensor.
+The sensor is able to register the presence of fluids inside clear tubing, trigger a signal to another instrument and act accordingly – like stop, wait a certain amount of time, allow enough flow to clear the tubing, or reset the sensor.